#ContinuityOfGovernment, #WW3, #Deep State

 Fricke opened it and it lit up and began its boot up sequence.
-He reached down into the satchel and pulled out a laminated sheet that resembled a Denny’s menu.
+He reached down into the satchel and pulled out the laminated sheet that resembled a Denny’s menu.
 He handed it to the president who passed it to Tibbles.
-Lastly, Fricke produced a metallic a metal cube with a large red button affixed to the top, setting it on the table alongside the computer.
+Lastly, Fricke produced a metallic metal cube with a large red button affixed to the top, and set it on the table alongside the computer.

 “What does it say?” the POTUS asked of Tibbles.

 Tibbles scanned down a few lines then read from the menu.
 “It says: Connect the Permissive Active Link (PAL) transponder to the computer with the black connector cable…”